Zaccaable/data-platform/README.md

 # data-platform

-A platform to try out different data systems.
+A project to try out different technologies while venturing into the data space.